List of Star Wars creatures: Clawbird

 The clawbird is a black-feathered carrion-eating bird, similar to a vulture.
 They live on Tatooine, Geonosis and Wayland.

+Gartro

-GartroGartros are small, avian creatures that live on Coruscant.
+Gartros are small, avian creatures that live on Coruscant.
 They have bat-like wings, spiked tails, and jaws filled with sharp teeth.
 Gatros are omnivorous and completely harmless.

+Geejaw

-GeejawGeejaws are leathery-winged bird creatures that live on Naboo and the forest moon of Endor.
+Geejaws are leathery-winged bird creatures that live on Naboo and the forest moon of Endor.

+Hawk-bat

-Hawk-batHawk-bats are purple or red creatures with a curved beak and leathery wings.
+Hawk-bats are purple or red creatures with a curved beak and leathery wings.
 They can be found on civilized worlds like Coruscant and Taris.

+Kkryytch

-KkryytchKkryytch are avian creatures that eat seeds and live on Kashyyyk.
+Kkryytch are avian creatures that eat seeds and live on Kashyyyk.

 Porgs

 Porgs are a penguin or puffin-like species with facial features of seals.
 They are native to the planet Ahch-To, where Jedi Master Luke Skywalker made his exile in the years following the victory over the Galactic Empire.
 They are introduced in The Last Jedi and are known for how "insanely cute" they are, serving as comic relief.
 The creatures, who dwell on the cliffs of the island where Skywalker lives in exile, could build nests and fly.
 Male porgs are known to be slightly bigger in size than females; baby porgs are called porglets.
 A flock of porgs is known as a murder.
 During The Last Jedi, one porg finds its way aboard the Millennium Falcon with Chewbacca; they serve as a foil for the Wookiee.
 A porg also appears in The Rise of Skywalker when Rey travels to Ahch-To.

 The introduction of the porgs was somewhat controversial, with some critics claiming the creatures were introduced to cater to children and boost merchandise sales.
 However, the production team has stated that the porgs were created to account for the puffins in the background of outdoor shots set on Ahch-To.
 Puffins are native to the Skellig Islands, which served as the filming location of Ahch-To, and local conservation laws prevented the filmmakers from taking actions that would keep the puffins out of frame.
 They either had to remove the puffins from the shots with digital editing or disguise them as something else to maintain continuity.
 Disguising the puffins proved technically easier and cheaper than removing them, which led to the development of the porgs.
 The porgs' voices were created through a mixture of sounds from turkeys, chickens, and doves.